This post may contain affiliate links.

 - eggs: large eggs

-- sugar: a combination of brown and regular.
+- sugar: a combination of brown sugar and white sugar.
 The brown sugar gives the nice chew and a bold layer of flavor.
+We prefer light brown sugar in these gluten free blondies.

 - vanilla: the vanilla is one of the stars of blondies in general.
-If you can get your hands on a high quality vanilla, all the better!
+If you can get your hands on a high quality vanilla extract over imitation vanilla, all the better!

 - baking powder: make sure it's fresh.
 These almond flour blondies will rise while baking and then settle a bit after cooling.
 Make sure your baking powder is fresh for the most success.